Dentist holding up an extracted wisdom tooth

 Anesthesia

 Anesthesia will be administered to keep you comfortable for the duration of the procedure.
-We offer local anesthesia and sedation dentistry if you're anxious about dental procedures.
+In addition to local anesthesia, we also offer sedation dentistry if you're anxious about dental procedures.

 Access